 Leader of the council

-Economic growth and jobs: Strategic approach to economic growth and regeneration programmes and strategic planning policy in consultation with the Cabinet Member for Jobs and Skills.
+- Economic growth and jobs; Strategic approach to economic growth and regeneration programmes and strategic planning policy.
+Representing the City Council on the Local Enterprise Partnership Board.

-Business Improvement Districts: Partnerships with the Business Improvement Districts, including city centre management opportunities.
+- Business Improvement Districts; Partnerships with the Business Improvement Districts, including city centre management opportunities.